Onitetsu21/P7_backendFix/README.md

 The default configuration is = name : "root", password : "", database: "testdb" port: "3308", host: "127.0.0.1", dialect : "Mysql"

-Defaut environement is "production", For change it :, You can change the name of it in config.json AND index.js (on "env" constant) OR you can add an environement in config.json, and replace it in index.js (const env)
+Defaut environement is "development", For change it :, You can change the name of it in config.json AND index.js (on "env" constant) OR you can add an environement in config.json, and replace it in index.js (const env)